Jfigs12/Jfigs12/README.md

   - Skateboarding
   - Exploring new realms and fields of study and nature!

-I am primarily focusing on creating more understandable software as well as more efficent software as well!
-I am more then open to new ideas, concepts, different and unique ways of doing things and ways to improve on what I do!
+I am primarily focusing on creating more understandable software as well as more efficient software as well!
+I am more than open to new ideas, concepts, different and unique ways of doing things, and ways to improve on what I do!